-- G29.6 A student shall be deemed to be unfit for registration and to practise if found by the Fitness to Practise Committee to demonstrate any health condition, behaviour or attitude which would render that student a person not fit to be admitted to and practise the given profession. - G29.7 Failings in academic performance, however, fall within the remit of the Academic Progress Regulations (G28). - G29.8 A student undertaking a placement or a period of study or practical training in an external working or educational environment may be removed from this, under the Academic Progress Regulations (G28), pending an investigation in accordance with this appendix.
+- G29.6 A student shall be deemed to be unfit for registration and to practise if found by the Fitness to Practise Committee to demonstrate any health condition, behaviour or attitude which would render that student a person not fit to be admitted to and practise the given profession. - G29.7 Failings in academic performance, however, fall within the remit of Academic Regulations - G29.8 A student undertaking a placement or a period of study or practical training in an external working or educational environment may be removed from this, under Academic Regulations G28, pending an investigation in accordance with this appendix. - G29.9 If an investigation has begun under this Regulation during a student's registration with the College, it shall be concluded regardless of whether the student withdraws from the College - G29.10 Where a matter that may be considered under this Regulation could also constitute an offence under the criminal law, the College's own consideration or proceedings may be delayed until such time as the police and/or courts have completed their investigations and proceedings. - G29.11 The Assessment Board may be instructed by the HoSCA to not issue the student with a final award whilst action is being taken under this Regulation.
+This restriction will be lifted upon completion of the action.